Hagestedt, Grant E. 1/60 - 1/62 TRUMPET email@example.com

 1965-91: Los Angeles area, playing all categories.

-1992: Sabbatical - Sail cruising in Sea of Cortez with my wife, aboard our Bristol Channel Cutter.
+1992: Sabbatical - Sail cruising in Sea of Cortez with his wife, aboard their Bristol Channel Cutter.

-1993-present: San Diego area, playing all categories.
+1993 and later: Free-lance in the San Diego area, playing all categories.
 Tours of Japan, Central & S. America with Ray Conniff.
+Jazz, B'way Theater, concerts, shows, chamber orch.
 Recordings & live TV.

 Hurley, Kent '55 - '58 ADVANCE MAN firstname.lastname@example.org